enzoblain/trading-algorithm/README.md

 For any questions or feedback, please reach out to:

-- Your Name - blenzodu57@gmail.com
+- Enzo Blain - blenzodu57@gmail.com
 - GitHub - https://github.com/enzoblain

 # Acknowledgements